tier4/driving_log_replayer/docs/result_format/index.en.md

 This section describes the format of the result file output by driving_log_replayer.

-It is in jsonl format, with each line containing a string in json format.
+It is in JSONL format, with each line containing a string in JSON format.

 ## Format